-Humans exist together with wildlife on planet earth, including insects.
+Humans have always existed together with wildlife on planet earth, and that includes insects.
 Unfortunately, recent studies have shown that one-third of the insect population is at risk of extinction.
 Insects are getting extinct at an estimation of 2.5% every year.
 This means that in the next few years, we may lose up to 50% of the insect population if we do nothing about the current situation.

 Now, some ignorant persons may gloat over the fact they’ll have fewer flies and creeping things to worry about.
 However, you should know insects form an important part of our ecosystem.